zhstella/spark-seprep/README.md

 2. Create a github account if you don't already have one
 3. Create a [docker hub](https://www.docker.com/) account
 4. Install **brew** (if you have a Mac)
-5. Know how to access a text editor - vscode and vi/vim are preffered
+5. Know how to access a text editor - vscode and vi/vim are preferred